liddiard/personal-website-gatsby/src/pages/project/slack-meetups.md

 My Slack application is designed to be user-friendly and flexible.
 It supports configuring multiple pairing pools in different Slack channels and creating rounds with custom frequency and duration.
 The bot onboards people, asks their availability, randomly pairs them group messages to meet up, and collects feedback on who actually met.

-Leveraging Django's admin interface, there are handy dashboards to configure pairing pools, create new rounds, and view pairings.
+Leveraging Django’s admin interface, there are handy dashboards to configure pairing pools, create new rounds, and view pairings.
 To provide transparency and encourage participation, the bot automatically generates leaderboards and data visualzations with D3.js showing past pairings.

 As of June 2020, the bot is being actively used by hundreds of employees across several organizations within PayPal, from data scientists to interns, to meet new people, keep team culture alive, and bring back some of the “randomly running into people in the hallway” serendipity during the COVID-19 work-from-home situation.